Topics Map > Engineering Workstations (EWS) > Remote Access

 To get started you will need to download the latest FastX2 client directly from StarNet Communications: .
 There is no longer any need to register the FastX2 client.

 Once the FastX Desktop Client is installed on your computer, follow these instructions to configure it for EWS.

-Update 8/31/2016 for Mac users.
-Due to the way the Mac OS handles SSH keys and DNS lookups, you will need to use a different host address for the FastX server on Step 4 below.
+Mac users: due to the way the Mac OS handles SSH keys and DNS lookups, you will need to use a different host address for the FastX server on Step 4 below.
 The "Host" should be: fastx-mac.ews.illinois.edu.

 How to Configure the FastX2 desktop client